frothers/Frothers-FC/content/posts/2024/Summer/2024-summer-game-21.md

 An interesting 4-1-5 formation meant that the first attack my Mark Ave resulted in a counter leading to the Frother's first goal.
 A shot by **Yarride** that the keeper wasn't really interested in.

 > 1-0

+**Mark Ave** again pressed forwards with dangerous looking attacks, but again overcomitted. **Oli** was able to another past the keeper to give the Frothers a two goal lead.

+> 2-0

+The next attack was started by a beautiful shinner from **Farshid** to start some havoc in the midfield. **Yarride** found himself with the ball on the edge of the box and decided that testing the keeper was worth a gamble.
+The poor keeper must have been an outfielder, as we was completely wrong footed and the shot went right in.

+> 3-0

+The Frothers were soon to feel the joys of fill-in goal keeping duties as **Ryan** saw a shot late and only had enough time to get his hands halfway up.
+One dislocated finger later and it was time for the Frothers to see who wanted to deputise.
+The boys were claiming their value to the team, begging, or straight up vacating the area.

+One man stepped up to the task. **Farshid** donned the gloves for the remaining hour.